RLuckom/exploranda/docs/creating-accessSchemas.md

 encounter baffling design decisions, we don't try to fight them.
-We just shake our heads, pick a spot for them on the reuse hierarchy between a `recordCollector` function and an individual dependency object, write them up once and forget them.
+We just shake our heads, pick a spot for them on the reuse hierarchy between a `recordCollector` function and an individual dependency object, write them up once, and forget them.